-After Testing: ☐ Collect and verify the return of all test booklets and answer sheets at the conclusion of testing each day.
+After Testing: Collect and verify the return of all test booklets, answer booklets (English Language Arts Test Session 1 only), and answer sheets at the conclusion of testing each day.
+Collect and securely destroy all used scratch/graph paper and reference sheets (Mathematics only).
 Use the Secure Materials Tracking Log located in Appendix C to track the return of materials to secure storage.
-No one should review test booklets prior to scoring. ☐ Make sure used English Language Arts Test Session 1 booklets are separated from used Session 2 booklets and that used Mathematics Test Session 1 booklets are separated from used Session 2 booklets. ☐ At the conclusion of the English Language Arts tests, separate used Session 1 booklets and Session 2 booklets.
-Remove each student's Answer Sheet 1 from the student's English Language Arts Test Session 1 booklet and insert it inside the front cover of that student's Session 2 booklet.
-Used and unused English Language Arts Session 1 booklets must be returned to Questar.
-English Language Arts Test Session 2 booklets need to be sent to the scoring site, along with Answer Sheet 1, unless locally scored. ☐ At the conclusion of the Mathematics Tests, separate used Session 1 booklets and Session 2 booklets.
-Remove each student's Answer Sheet 1 from the student's Mathematics Test Session 1 booklet and send only the answer sheets to the Regional Information Center or Large-City Scanning Center.
-Used and unused Mathematics Test Session 1 booklets must be returned to Questar.
-Mathematics Session 2 booklets need to be sent to the scoring site, along with Answer Sheet 2. ☐ Check the condition of the answer sheets to ensure that: Absences, refusals, and exempt status have been recorded. • Student information is correct and matches student labels on the backs of all test booklets.
+No one should review test booklets prior to scoring. ☐ Make sure used English Language Arts Test Session 1 booklets are separated from used Session 2 booklets and that used Mathematics Test Session 1 booklets are separated from used Session 2 booklets.
+At the conclusion of the English Language Arts tests, separate used Session 1 booklets and Session 2 booklets.
+Remove each student's Answer Sheet 1 and constructed-response answer booklet from the student's English Language Arts Test Session 1 booklet and insert them inside the front cover of that student's Session 2 booklet.
+Used and unused English Language Arts Session 1 booklets must be returned to NWEA.
+English Language Arts Test Session 1 Constructed-Response Answer Booklets and English Language Arts Test Session 2 booklets need to be sent to the scoring site, along with Answer Sheets 1 and 2, unless locally scored. ☐ At the conclusion of the Mathematics Tests, separate used Session 1 booklets and Session 2 booklets.
+Remove each student's Answer Sheet 1 from the student's Mathematics Test Session 1 booklet and send only the answer sheets to the Regional Information Center or large-city scanning center.
+Used and unused Mathematics Test Session 1 booklets must be returned to NWEA.
+Mathematics Session 2 booklets need to be sent to the scoring site, along with Answer Sheet 2. ☐ At the conclusion of the Science Tests, remove each student's Answer Sheet from the student's Science Test Booklet and send only the answer sheets to the RIC or large-city scanning center.
+Science Test Booklets need to be sent to the scoring site, unless locally scored.
+Unused Science Test Booklets do not need to be returned to NWEA. ☐ Check the condition of the answer sheets to ensure that: Absences, refusals, and exempt status have been recorded. • Student information is correct and matches student labels on the backs of all test booklets.
 Selected score circles have been darkened completely.
-No stray marks appear on the answer sheet. ☐ Securely store all test material. ☐ For more information on the handling of all paper test booklets and secure materials, please see Part 3, After Testing.
+No stray marks appear on the answer sheet. ☐ Securely store all test material.

+☐ For more information on the handling of all paper test booklets and secure materials, please see